 The sponsor residing in Quebec is subject to the financial conditions set by the province, while for the sponsor residing elsewhere in Canada, the conditions are set by the federal government.

 Under the signed undertaking, the resident or Canadian citizen undertakes to assist the beneficiary of the undertaking (the foreigner) to integrate into society by providing board and lodging, as required.

 In addition, he is required to reimburse any provincial government amounts received as a last resort aid by the family members receiving the benefit.
-The respondent signs a contract with the government in which he undertakes to provide financial support for the sponsored person for a period of three (3), five (5), ten (10) or even twenty (20) years.
+The respondent signs a contract with the government in which he undertakes to provide financial support for the sponsored person for a period of three (3), five (5), ten (10), or even twenty (20) years.
 This contract is valid everywhere in Canada.
-Except in case of marriage annulment, the undertaking remains valid despite legal separation or divorce.
+Except in the case of marriage annulment, the undertaking remains valid despite legal separation or divorce.

 The signatory may sometimes withdraw his commitment before or after issuing a Quebec Selection Certificate, but cannot do so after the issuance of the permanent residence visa.